On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Introduction

-Work in the study of matchings began with Gale and Shapley's seminal work \cite{gale1962college}.
-They considered a setting with $n$ men and $n$ women where each woman had preference list over the set of all men and vice versa.
-They defined the notion of stability and showed that in the stable marriage problem, a stable matching always exists.
-Our work also considers the same setting, with the restriction that the preferences are available in cardinal form.
-Gale and Shapley's original paper initiated decades of work into the rich field of matchings, studying various aspects of stable matchings in particular.
-Roth established that no stable (integral) matching mechanism is incentive compatible for all agents \cite{roth1982economics}.
-He showed however that the Gale Shapley algorithm is optimal and incentive compatible for the proposing side.
-Kojima and Pathak \cite{kojima2009incentives} studied incentive compatibility of the college admissions problem.
-They gave regularity conditions under which the fraction of the population with an incentive to lie goes to 0.
+Work in the study of matchings began with the seminal work by Gale and Shapley\cite{gale1962college}, and spurred decades of work on various aspects of stable matchings in particular.
+Roth \cite{roth1982economics} established that no stable (integral) matching mechanism is incentive compatible for all agents.
+It was shown however that the Gale-Shapley algorithm is optimal and incentive compatible for the proposing side.
+A part of the matchings literature is devoted to the manipulation of the mechanism \cite{teo2001gale, vaish2017manipulating,shen2018coalition}.

-A part of the matchings literature is devoted to the manipulation of the mechanism given by Gale and Shapley.
-Teo et al. \cite{teo2001gale} gave a polynomial-time algorithm to compute the optimal manipulation of each woman.
-Here the underlying mechanism implements the Gale Shapley algorithm with men proposing.
-Vaish and Garg \cite{vaish2017manipulating} show that the matching returned by the Gale Shapley algorithm on the optimal manipulation is also stable under the true preferences.
-They further show that for each woman there is an optimal inconspicuous manipulation\footnote{An inconspicuous manipulation is one where the position of exactly one agent is changed in the preference list.}.
-Further, the lattice of stable matchings under this manipulation is contained in the lattice of stable matchings on the true preferences.
-Shen et al. \cite{shen2018coalition} give a polynomial-time algorithm for each coalition to find their optimal manipulation.
-They further show that any such manipulation can be made inconspicuous.

-Gale and Shapley's work while having profound consequences gave no intuition into the structure of the space of stable matchings.
-As a result, much of the initial work on matchings tried to explore this.
-Work by Roth et al. \cite{roth1993stable} and Teo and Sethuraman \cite{teo1998geometry} used linear programming formulations to capture and analyze the stable marriage problem.
-With linear programming formulations, fractional matchings also become an important part of the analysis.
-Both establish the integrality of the polytope.
-The fractional allocations studied in both papers are said to be stable if the closest integral matching is stable.
-In general, in the majority of literature a fractional matching is said to be stable if the matchings in its support are stable.
-Most matching algorithms which find fractional matchings use them to round to an integral matching.
+A sizeable amount of work investigated the structure of the space of stable matchings.
+Work by Roth \cite{roth1993stable} and Teo and Sethuraman \cite{teo1998geometry} used linear programming formulations to capture and analyze the stable marriage problem.
+Both these works established the integrality of the stable matchings polytope.
+The fractional matchings studied in both the papers are said to be stable if the closest integral matching is stable.
+In general, in the majority of literature, a fractional matching has been considered as stable if the matchings in its support are stable.
+Most matching algorithms that find fractional matchings use them for rounding to an integral matching.